Student's Guide to MLA Style (2021) | Citation & Format

-When a source does not state a publication date, it’s recommended to add the date on which you accessed the information.
+When a source does not state a publication date, add the date on which you accessed the information.
 For example: Accessed 22 Sep.
 2018.

 MLA in-text citations

-MLA in-text citations are the brief references in the body of your document, which help your reader to find the full reference in the list of Works Cited.
-You include them when quoting, block quoting, paraphrasing or summarizing the contents of a source.
+MLA in-text citations are brief references in the body of your document which direct your reader to the full reference in the Works Cited list.
+You must include an in-text citation whenever you quote or paraphrase a source.

 For a source with two authors, include the last names of both authors.
-If a source has three or more authors, only include the last name of the first author followed by “et al.” if in parentheses or “and colleagues” if in the text.
+If a source has three or more authors, only include the last name of the first author, followed by “et al.” if in parentheses or “and colleagues” if in the text.

 - Smith and Morrison claim that “MLA is the second most popular citation style” (17).

-- According to Reynolds et al., social and demographic circumstances still have a major effect on job prospects (17–19).
+- According to Reynolds and colleagues, social and demographic circumstances still have a major effect on job prospects (17–19).

 Format titles the same as they appear in the Works Cited, with italics or quotation marks.
-Use the full title if mentioned in the text itself, but an abbreviated title if included in parenthesis.
-For example:
+Use the full title if mentioned in the text itself, but an abbreviated title if included in parentheses.

-- In the article “New Ways to Slow Down Global Warming” it is stated that… (4).
+- The article “New Ways to Slow Down Global Warming” claims that . . .
+(4).

-- Reducing carbon emissions slows down global warming (Global Warming 4).
+- Reducing carbon emissions slows down climate change (“New Ways” 4).

 No page number